18 Ways to Increase Vacation Rental Bookings and Profits in 2018

 5. Make it memorable

 Finding unique ways to help your guests have an unforgettable trip means your vacation rental, too, should be unforgettable.
 A great experience leads to repeat bookings, predictable income, and great guest reviews.
 This, however, is easier said than done.
+When you're choosing a vacation rental manager, asking about the guest experience is one of the most important questions for them to answer.
+Here are all 10 questions to ask before choosing vacation rental manager.

 One study conducted by HomeAway and the University of Texas found that travelers are 73 percent more likely to remember their trip if they feel happy and excited about it before it ever starts.
 You can achieve this by applying the listing tips above, but it doesn’t stop there.
 Ensuring a memorable experience means keeping in touch with your guests from booking to checkout.
 Offering local suggestions, leaving a small welcome gift, and printing clear rental instructions to make their stay as relaxed as possible are all musts.